 - Special Person game (easy to prepare using data collected during interviews)

 - Special Person project.
 This may look like a production project but it is not.
 All students had to do was read my personal answers, copy the correct questions from the posters posted in our classroom, and modify the answers with their personal info and pictures.
 It was a sneaky way to provide input.
 My students really got into this and surprised me by asking if they could present to the class, we really had a blast!

 My students, engaged in listening to a Special Person

 After this win, I moved back to language in context using stories but in a more structured way.
 We did a lot of Movie Talks using supplementation which doesn’t require student input therefore went fairly well.
 I used a slideshow to tell the story and stopped right before the final twist, and then we watched the video as a reward.
 I typically followed-up with a reading activity, such as a silent Gallery Walk.

 My students, engaged in post Movie Talk activities (Human Timeline and silent Gallery Walk)

-I have learned so much this year about giving tough love to students and creating a very structured environment when needed to resolve/reduce discipline issues.
-Our class was never all rainbows and unicorns, I did not turn the class around nor did I create the community I wanted to create; we just got a bit more productive and my students received some input.
-I am grateful I only had one class where I had to use these new-for-me classroom management strategies.
-Even though this experience was difficult, I am proud of myself for not giving up on my students and not resorting to worksheets and busy work.
+I have learned so much this year about giving my students a structured environment when needed to resolve/reduce “discipline” issues.
+Our class was never all rainbows and unicorns, I did not turn the class around nor did I create the community I wanted to create; we got a bit more productive and my students received some input.
+Even though this experience was difficult, I learned so much, became a more humble and student-focused teacher, and I am proud of myself for not giving up on my students and not resorting to worksheets and busy work.